benckp/CUPS_code/ReadMe.md

-# CSCI3100 Group F6 Chinese University Problem-solving System (CUPS) initial code
+# CSCI3100 Group F6 Chinese University Problem-solving System (CUPS) complete code

 ## System Structure
 ### Front end
 It is developed using html5, css and js (Bootstrap, Vue).
-The executable completed part are mainly about our main functions but not styling or ui.
-We will proceed to incorperate the CUHK feature into our design.
+We have divided the front end implementation into 5 parts: Login, Profile, Homepage (Forum), CreatePost, and AnswerPost pages.
+Each parts has one ejs(html) file, one css file.
+There are also seperated js file for forum and answer page.
+#### User Interface
+Thanks to our tutor, Mr SHEN, for the suggestions, we included CUHK feature in our interface design.
+For example, the background photo is a drawing of the CUHK science centre, and the homepage highlighted photo is of the CUHK whole screen.
+On the other hand, we have used fresh color as our main color, so that the design can feature out the energetic compus in CUHK.

+#### Login page
+At the login page, the user can login with their account and password, or register with a new account using cuhk email.
+We also provide assistent for users who forget their password.

+#### Home page (Forum)
+At the home page, list of forums are displayed.
+Users can sort the posts by clicking on the header of the table.
+Moreover, they can also search

 ### Backend
 It is developed in Nodejs and Express.